OlivierLD/ROB/raspberry-sailor/NMEA-Parser/src/main/python/README.md

 # NMEA Parser, in Python
 A work in progress..., still a lot to do, but this is feasible.

-String parsers and generator in Python (3)
+String parsers and generators in Python (3)

 This directory is the point of truth.
 Some scripts may have been copied into other projects.